SparksFire1410/watch-duty-pwa/replit.md

 5. **Alert System**:
    - Screen border blinks red for 5 seconds when new calls appear
-   - Audio beep plays for new calls
+   - Audio beep plays for new calls (requires initial click/keypress to enable sound)
+   - **Tab/favicon blinking**: Blinks red for 5 seconds, then stays solid red until you click anywhere on the page
    - Desktop notifications show call details
-   - When minimized, favicon blinks red until window is restored
+   - Works both when window is visible and minimized

 ## Recent Changes (October 11, 2025)
 - Initial project setup with Python environment and dependencies